Trivivium/devops-2k20/report/REPORT.md

 ## Conclusion and evaluation
 *TODO - biggest issues, major lessons we have learned, overall takeaways, fuckups etc. regarding:*

+**Containerization (Docker) Evaluation**
+We would probably prefer having a more powerful host for the containers in the future.
+If we had to scale vertically it would presumably be difficult, and this is handled better in systems like Docker Swarm or Kubernetes.
+There are a large variety of different tools, which still builds on the Docker syntax, which has a more expansive set of features, that would presumably handle scalability challanges better, however it worked for the relatively small service that we had to provide - so in this context, it was probably an ideal choice.

+If we didn't want to focus on an approach that would provide us with a good learning opportunity, we could have picked Azure and focus entirely on the application, as it integrates very well with the .NET environment supporting the application stack.
+Azure provides a lot of tools for a variety of requirements (e.g., logging).
+Whether using Azure is ideal, however, is a matter of discussion in the group, and is based on both political and personal bias and opinions.

 1. evolution and refactoring